Pylons-tech/pylons-testnet/README.md

    ```shell
    $ pylonsd keys add <key-name> --keyring-backend=os
    ```
+   We recommend you to save the mnemonic generated in order to recover your account if it lost.

 3. Add your account to your local genesis file with a given amount and the key you just created.